Grad student and cat lover Molly Lichtenwalner had finally reached a time in her life when she was ready to adopt a feline friend of her own.

 The sweet, snow-white cat has been renamed Otitis.

 “It means ‘ears,’ and although he’s earless, it’s because of his ears (or lack of) that made me fall in love with him and makes him so special,” Molly told us.

 It’s only been a couple days, but the new cat mom says that the kitty is “adjusting wonderfully.”
 Part of this, she says, is due to the amazing care he received from The Feline Rescue Association of Baltimore, to whom she is especially grateful.

 It seems that the pair couldn’t be any more purrfectly suited, and are sure to have many adventures to come!

 “He’s such a sweet boy and loves to be with people,” Molly said.

 Special thanks to Molly Lichtenwalner for letting us share this wonderful story!

 It’s been almost a year since we first shared Molly and Otitis’ story, and since then, he’s become something of an internet celebrity!
-With nearly 12,000 Instagram followers, their story of love, acceptance, and rescue has inspired and touched the hearts of many.
+With over 20,000 Instagram followers, their story of love, acceptance, and rescue has inspired and touched the hearts of many.